Victorian 3-Tone Covers; or "Covers Which Belong to the Golden Era of Book Cover Art"

 Contact

-As always, if you want to contribute to the collection, do feel free to email me at capstasher@calroins.com or private message me on Discord at Lord Cap Stasher#6859.
+As always, if you want to contribute to the collection, do feel free to email me at capstasher@firemail.cc or private message me on Discord at @capstasher.
 Alternativelly, you can join my retro web server, the Retroweb Resort.